SEKOIA-IO/documentation/docs/getting_started/first_steps.md

 ## Getting started

 In order to access the SEKOIA.IO platform, you need to setup an account using your e-mail address and a unique password.
-You can create this account in less than five minutes.
-Here is how:
+Here is how you can create this account in less than five minutes:

 - Go to [SEKOIA.IO](http://app.sekoia.io) and click on “Sign up” button in the top right corner.
 - Enter your e-mail address and check your inbox for a confirmation link.